 Kale is a super veggie containing many essential vitamins and minerals such as vitamins A, C, K, and B6.
 In addition, kale also contains potassium, copper, and manganese.
-It is also really low on carbs, as one cup of kale contains 33 calories.
+It is also low on carbs, as one cup of kale contains 33 calories.
 Whether served cooked or raw, its high nutrient content makes it an essential cruciferous vegetable for immunity, improving energy levels, and fitness.

 We commonly serve cabbage in its cooked form, but we could get more nutrition if we eat it raw.
-Along with the excessive amount of vitamins, cabbage includes antioxidants such as beta-carotene and choline, essential for cellular health and recovery.
+Along with the excessive amount of vitamins, cabbage includes antioxidants such as beta-carotene and choline, which are essential for cellular health and recovery.

 6. Bok Choy

 Bok Choy is an interesting cruciferous vegetable comprising 74mg of calcium and around 1g of protein.
-Its vitamin content includes vitamin C, K, A, folate, zinc, phosphorous, and magnesium.
+Its vitamin content includes vitamins C, K, A, folate, zinc, phosphorous, and magnesium.
 As a result, Bok choy helps strengthen the bones, naturally reduces high blood pressure, and improves heart health.

-If you want to work on your energy levels and physical well-being, radishes are a worthy cruciferous vegetable to include in your diet.
+If you want to work on your energy levels and physical well-being, radishes are a cruciferous vegetable to include in your diet.
 While it may not be as high in vitamins as broccoli or cauliflower, it offers calcium, phosphorous, and antioxidants to support cardiovascular health.

-Turnips are part of the cruciferous vegetable group because they contain essential vitamins K, B1, B6, B3, B5, and vitamins C!
+Turnips are part of the cruciferous vegetable group because they contain essential vitamins K, B1, B6, B3, B5, and C!
 It is also a quality source of omega-3 and protein that encourages powerful muscles, tissues, and overall health.

 Arugula is a brilliant choice for getting fit because it only comprises 3.7 carbs and many vital vitamins and minerals.
 You can strengthen your body and achieve your wellness goals with its abundance of vitamins A, C, K, iron, folate, and calcium.